sogladev/home-media-server/.github/README.md

 ## Folder structure

 ```
 /
 ├── appdata
+     ├── bazarr
      ├── calibre
      ├── calibre-web
      ├── filebrowser
+     ├── freshrss
+     ├── jackett
+     ├── jellyfin
+     ├── jellyseerr
      ├── lidarr
+     ├── linkwarden
      ├── openbooks
      ├── organizr
+     ├── overseerr
      ├── plex
      ├── prowlarr
      ├── radarr
+     ├── slskd
      ├── sonarr
+     ├── soularr
      ├── soulseek
+     ├── traefik
      └── transmission
- ├── downloads
+└── data
-      ├── complete
+     ├── media
-           ├── books
+     │   ├── books
+     │   ├── books_not_in_library
+     │   ├── filebrowser
+     │   ├── movies
+     │   ├── music
+     │   └── tv
+     ├── soulseek
+     │   ├── downloads
+     │   └── incomplete
+     └── torrents
+          ├── incomplete
           ├── movies
-           ├── music
           └── tv
-      ├── soulseekqt
-      └── incomplete
-└── media
-     ├── books
-     ├── movies
-     ├── music
-     └── tv
 ```

-# Deploying the stack
+## Deploying the stack

 This section covers deployment options for your home media server stack.
 You can choose to deploy using Portainer, Docker Compose with Docker Desktop, or Podman.
-Each method has its own advantages, but for simplicity and ease of use, we recommend using Portainer.
+Each method has its own advantages, but for simplicity and ease of use, I recommend using Portainer.

-## Using portainer
+### Using portainer

 copypaste `docker-compose*.yml` to portainer